-Colquitt is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small city, Colquitt doesn't have a public transportation system that people use for their commute.

-The citizens of Colquitt have a very low rate of college education: just 8.22% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.
+The population of Colquitt has a very low overall level of education: only 6.96% of people over 25 hold a 4-year college degree or higher.

 Colquitt is an extremely ethnically-diverse city.
 The people who call Colquitt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Colquitt residents report their race to be Black or African-American, followed by White.
-Important ancestries of people in Colquitt include English, Lebanese, Scots-Irish, and German.
+Important ancestries of people in Colquitt include English, German, Italian, and French .

 The most common language spoken in Colquitt is English.
-Other important languages spoken here include Arabic and Spanish.
+Other important languages spoken here include Spanish and African languages.